LaVoy Finicum

-Robert LaVoy Finicum (January 27, 1961 – January 26, 2016) was one of the activists that staged an armed occupation of the Malheur National Wildlife Refuge in January 2016.
-After it began, the group organized themselves as the Citizens for Constitutional Freedom, of which Finicum was a spokesman.
+Robert LaVoy Finicum (January 27, 1961 – January 26, 2016) was one of the American militants who staged an armed occupation of the Malheur National Wildlife Refuge in January 2016.
+After it began, the occupying force organized itself as the Citizens for Constitutional Freedom, of which Finicum was a spokesman.
 He was the only fatality of the occupation.

 On January 26, 2016, law enforcement officers attempted to arrest Finicum and other occupation leaders while they were traveling on a remote highway to meet with supporters in the next county.
 When Finicum's truck was finally stopped by a roadblock, he exited the vehicle into deep snow and was fired upon, but the officers missed.
-Finicum made two motions to his jacket while yelling at police that they would have to shoot him.
-Finicum was then shot three times in the back, leading to his death.
-After his killing Officers allegedly found a loaded weapon in his pocket.
+Finicum then made two motions to his jacket while yelling at police that they would have to shoot him, which they did.
+Finicum died on scene and officers later found a loaded weapon in his pocket.

-Before the occupation, Finicum lived in Arizona where he made a living as a foster parent and operated a no-income cattle ranch.
+Before the occupation, Finicum lived in Arizona where he made a living as a foster parent and operated a no-profit cattle ranch.

 Personal background

 According to the High Country News, "the public record on Finicum is thin prior to 2014".

 In 2002, he filed for bankruptcy while living in New Mexico and doing business as "Southwest Horse and Trails".
 By 2008, he operated a foster home for troubled boys near Chino Valley, Arizona.
 According to a 2010 tax filing, Catholic Charities Community Services in Arizona paid the family US$115,343 to foster children in 2009.
-In January 2016, the state removed all of Finicum's foster children because of his involvement with the armed occupation of the Malheur National Wildlife Refuge (discussed below).
+In January 2016, the state removed all of Finicum's foster children because of his involvement with the armed occupation of the Malheur National Wildlife Refuge.
 Finicum said this took away his family's main source of income.

-During that time, Finicum also operated a ranch that did not produce income.
+During that time, Finicum also operated a ranch that did not produce profit.
 After the state removed his foster children, Finicum told the media, "My ranch, well, the cows just cover the costs of the ranch."